+Members of the Symphyotrichum genus were once classified in the genus Aster, which contained over 600 species.
+All have since been reclassified into 10 different genera.
+The genus name Symphyotrichum is from the Greek sýmphysis, meaning "growing together," and thríx, or "hair."
+It refers to a basal ring of hairs or bristles (pappi) thought to occur on New England aster (Aster novi-belgii, now Symphyotrichum novi-belgii); however, this characteristic is absent in most modern Symphyotrichum species.

 Family: Asteraceae (Aster, composite or daisy family)

-Native range: Scattered throughout many Central and North Florida counties

-To see where natural populations of Walter's aster have been vouchered, visit www.florida.plantatlas.usf.edu.
+Native range: Scattered throughout many Central and North Florida counties To see where natural populations of Walter's aster have been vouchered, visit www.florida.plantatlas.usf.edu.

-Hardiness: Zones 8A-9B

 Lifespan: Perennial

 Soil: Dry to moist, well-drained sandy soils

 Exposure: Full sun to partial shade

-Growth habit: Up to 2' tall
+Growth habit: Up to 2' tall when flowering

-Propagation: Seed, division

-Garden tips: Walter's aster is adaptable to a variety of conditions and easy to maintain once established.
+Walter's aster is not commercially available.
+Visit a natural area to see it.

-It is best suited for wildflower and pollinator gardens.

-Walter's aster is occasionally available from nurseries that specialize in Florida native plants.
-Visit www.PlantRealFlorida.org to find a nursery in your area.